List of Monuments of National Importance in Telangana

-This is a list of Telangana's monuments of national importance as officially recognized by and available through the website of the Archaeological Survey of India (ASI).
+This is a list of Telangana's monuments of national importance that are officially recognized and available through the website of the Archaeological Survey of India (ASI).
 These archaeological sites are in the Indian state of Telangana; however, the published list has not been updated since the creation of Telangana in 2014.
-Here the list has been renumbered for Telangana, with eight monuments of national importance having been recognized by the ASI.
+Here, the list has been renumbered for Telangana, with eight monuments of national importance that have been recognized by the ASI.

 As of 2015, no monuments have been recognised from the districts of Adilabad, Karimnagar, Nalgonda, Nizamabad, and Ranga Reddy.